 Paij, a successful business woman, with degrees in business and engineering, has a background in both large and small business as well as education.

 Her steady, analytical approach makes her uniquely qualified to represent the citizens of the United States of America.

-Her maternal grandfather moved by train and covered wagon as a youth with his family from Latrobe, Pennsylvania with his family to Penalosa, Kansas in the 1880s where they farmed, operated a cane mill and lived in a sod house.
-At age 24 he bought a strawberry roan pony from local Indians for $40 in silver and with some friends rode from Penalosa, Kansas to Oklahoma to ride in the land run of April 1892 on the Cheyenne-Arapahoe Strip.
-Prior to the race he met a man with no horse.
-He carried his boots and the man held on to the roan pony's tail as he ran.
-When the man reached the land he wanted Paij's grandfather threw his boots to him.
-Her grandfather then raced on to the land he had determined he wanted prior to the race, staked his claim near present day Kingfisher, OK and single handedly defended his claim against would be claim jumpers in a gunfight.
+Her maternal grandfather moved by train and covered wagon as a youth with his family from Latrobe, Pennsylvania to Penalosa, Kansas in the 1880s where they farmed, operated a cane mill and lived in a sod house.
+At age 24 he bought a strawberry roan Indian pony for $40 in silver and with some friends rode from Penalosa, Kansas to Oklahoma to ride in the land run of April 1892 on the Cheyenne-Arapahoe Strip.
+Prior to the race he met another friend who had no horse.
+He carried his boots and his friend held on to the roan's tail as he ran.
+When his friend reached the land he wanted, Paij's grandfather threw his boots to him.
+Her grandfather then raced on to the land he had determined he wanted prior to the race, staked his claim near present day Kingfisher, OK and single handed defended his claim against would be claim jumpers in a gunfight.
 He built a house and barn and farmed the land he claimed.

 Paij's paternal great, great grandfather, Dr. Jesse Boring, was a lawyer, preacher and doctor in the American Civil War.
-He was instrumental in establishing the Orphans Home in Georgia in 1871 following the Civil War which left many children crippled and orphaned.
+He was instrumental in establishing the Orphans Home in Georgia in 1871 following the Civil War which had left many children crippled and orphaned.
 In 1871 the Orphans Home was established as an institution of the Georgia Methodist - Episcopal Church and has become the present day Methodist Children's Home in Decatur, GA.